A quick buying guide to electronic signature

 Consider each of those areas and how important they are to you: if you use e-signature infrequently then support may not matter, but for sales-related documents quick support may be critical.
 Different products will vary around those 4 axes for a variety of reasons such as, the e-signature company's market size, position, growth pattern, its main target markets, and technical development history.

 While your initial assessment covered your main use-cases ('scenarios'), as you move forward with a deeper assessment, mindful that you are committing yourself for the future too, consider what you need to do least frequently (what we call 'edge cases'), and what might may arise in the next two or three years.
-Bear in mind not only the document and signing features, but also the general business functionality.
+Bear in mind not only the document and e-signing features but also the general business functionality.
 What if you need to add quite a few users, or remove them?

 While everyone likes a good aesthetic, the fundamental business trade-off is that usability reduces training costs.
 A good uncluttered interface means a new employee can be trained up in a few minutes.
 For a large organisation, a complex and laborious software could result in thousands of hours of hidden costs.
 Paradoxically, in the real world, small businesses value usability highly even though, for those businesses, its marginal benefit is quite small.